Kettle Corn Recipe

 Store any leftover kettle popcorn in an airtight container at room temperature for 3-5 days.
 However, with our family of 7 we usually devour the entire recipe in one sitting!

 Yes.
 You do not want kettle corn that is too oily.
 1 TBS of coconut oil or canola oil is more than enough to pop 1/2 cup popcorn (which fills up our stovetop popcorn maker).

 Kettle corn is slightly sweetened popcorn that is made by adding sugar with the popcorn kernels during popping!
 Regular popcorn is just oil and popcorn kernels!

 This post explains the easiest way to make the most delicious homemade kettle corn!

 If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
 And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!

 Homemade Kettle Corn Recipe

-- Place 1 TBS oil and 3 kernels of popcorn into a stovetop popcorn maker (like the whirly pop).
-Place over medium heat and stir with the lid closed.
+- Put 1 TBS oil and 3 kernels of popcorn into a stovetop popcorn maker (like the whirly pop).
+Place the popcorn maker over medium heat and stir with the lid closed.